Annual Meeting Sessions and Events

 8:00 a.m. – 3:45 p.m.

-Workshop for Visiting Evaluators
+Workshop for Visiting Evaluators of Degree-Granting Institutions

 This annual workshop will provide training to music administrators interested in becoming visiting evaluators for NASM.
 Fundamentals of the accreditation process will be addressed in detail.
 Significant time will be spent discussing expectations with regard to Self-Studies and Self-Study documentation.
 Standards and guidelines located in the NASM Handbook and their application to applicant institutions will receive considerable attention as potential evaluators are guided through the process of on-site review and Visitors’ Report preparation.
 Attendees will have the opportunity, using case study materials, to consider various scenarios that may arise during on-site reviews.

 (Please note: This session is by invitation only.
-Representatives from accredited institutional members interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2025.)
+Representatives from accredited institutional members interested in becoming NASM evaluators are encouraged to contact the National Office staff for consideration for training in 2026.)

 8:00 a.m. – 3:45 p.m.